 Streets lined with flowering pink trees are a photographer’s dream, and you can find these waves of pink and white cherry blossoms bloom across the city every year starting from February to April.

-One of the most notable highlights is the Vancouver Cherry Blossom Festival, which runs from April 4 to April 28 with a variety of events including a community picnic, free musical performances at Robson Plaza and guided tree walks.
+One of the most notable highlights is the Vancouver Cherry Blossom Festival, which runs in early April with a variety of events including a community picnic, free musical performances at Robson Plaza and guided tree walks.
 Catch the Spring Lights Illumination, which allows visitors to experience the blossoms after dark by illuminating the trees with multi-coloured lights accompanied by sound and performances.

 Not sure where you can check out Cherry Blossoms?
 Don’t worry because you can check out the festival’s online map listing the locations of the cherry blossom trees, grab a camera, and go explore.